 Track learner progress

-The ability to track learner progress is another big advantage of using Moodle LMS vs cumbersome and often chaotic offline or manual ways of managing remote learning or simply using a Content Management System (CMS).
+The ability to track learner progress is a huge advantage of using a Moodle LMS vs cumbersome and often chaotic offline or manual ways of managing remote learning, or simply using a Content Management System (CMS).

 Some of the main ways of tracking learner progress within Moodle include activity and course completion, course reports, analytics and gradebooks.